The silence bled through the cracks of the castle and coagulated into thick pools of stillness.

 Sweet Hylia, Zelda thought as she recoiled in horror.
 Is that substance alive?

 With all their knowledge of ancient technology, the Sheikah scientists had never said anything about a monster like the gelatinous creosote that prevented her from entering deeper into the room.
 Had this mess – or this creature – been deliberately placed here to bar her progress?
-Was this the byproduct of a machine, like the spent oil that required special treatment in order not to become a hazard?
+Was it the byproduct of a machine, like the spent oil that required special treatment in order not to become a hazard?
 Or was it some sort of construct, an experiment gone awry?

 Zelda's curiosity got the better of her.
 No matter how much her father tried to dissuade her, she had always been the victim of her desire to know more, to fully investigate the world around her.
 She clenched her fists and approached the goo that blocked the inner gate of the reception chamber.
 All of the eyes followed her progress, their pupils dilating as they tracked her movement.
 The red flecks of light flitted away from her, not a single one falling on her skin.